 - Eat when you are hungry and stop when you are full.

 - Eating without distractions.
 It is important to enjoy your food in order to reap the most benefits and to maintain a positive eating habit.

 - End food guilt.

 - Acknowledging your body's natural sizes and shapes.
-By accepting your body, you will improve your self-esteem, physical and psychological wellbeing, and be more satisfied with your body image.
+By accepting your body, you will improve your self-esteem, and physical and psychological well-being, and be more satisfied with your body image.

 - Removing food restrictions.

-Within the non-dieting styles of eating you will find concepts like mindful eating, intuitive eating, where the values are placed on promoting a healthy body and energy, while maintaining an unrestrained relationship with food.
-The movement encourages a more balanced mind-body approach in healthy weight management and maintaining a positive self-esteem.
+Within the non-dieting styles of eating you will find concepts like mindful eating, and intuitive eating, where the values are placed on promoting a healthy body and energy while maintaining an unrestrained relationship with food.
+The movement encourages a more balanced mind-body approach to healthy weight management and maintaining positive self-esteem.